We Accept All Requisitions from Any Clinic

 - A screening mammogram usually takes 15 minutes

 - Each breast will be individually imaged and positioned between 2 plastic plates so that it can be compressed and flattened.
 It is necessary to compress the breasts to properly perform the test.
-Some women may feel discomfort; however you should not experience significant pain.
-Two views of each breast will be taken for a screening mammogram and several views will be taken for a diagnostic mammogram.
+Some women may feel discomfort, however you should not experience significant pain.
+Two views of each breast will be taken for a screening mammogram and several more views may be taken for a diagnostic mammogram.
 The technologist will reposition you between views.

 - When the exam is complete, you may be asked to wait until the radiologist determines that all the necessary images have been obtained.

 - Regardless of whether you came to Glenwood Radiology with a requisition or referred yourself, a results letter will be mailed directly to you from ABCSP.
-If you were referred by your doctor, he or she will receive a report from our radiologist as well.
+Your family doctor will receive a report from our radiologist; if you self-referred, you will need to provide your family physician’s information.

 How to Prepare for Your Exam